budtmo/docker-android/README.md

 1. Android emulator
 2. noVNC
 3. Appium server
+4. Able to connect to selenium grid
-4. Browser application for mobile website testing
+5. Browser application for mobile website testing
 	- Chrome version 55 (for x86 and armeabi)
 	- Firefox version 51 (for x86 and armeabi)